iterative/dvc.org/content/docs/command-reference/remote/add.md

 > `--local` option, so it's written to a Git-ignored config file.
 See
 > `dvc remote modify` for a full list of WebHDFS parameters.

-💡 You may want to tun `kinit` before using the remote to make sure you have an active kerberos session.
+💡 You may want to run `kinit` before using the remote to make sure you have an active kerberos session.

 </details>